xubeisi/stjudecab.github.io/script/README.md

   PMCID: PMC6842117
   PMID: 31493975
   ```
-- Option3: Other Tags would be automatically converted to links
+- Option3: Other Tags(*Extra* region of Zotero) could be converted to links
+  + 'tex.' prefix were only needed in Zotero for export using [Zotero Plugin](https://github.com/retorquere/zotero-better-bibtex/releases/tag/v5.2.121) [zotero-better-bibtex](https://retorque.re/zotero-better-bibtex) (case insensitive).
+If you manually change .bib file, then no need 'tex.' (lowercase)
-  + Multiple Link Seperated by ';'
+  + Most support multiple links seperated by ';'
-  + 'LINKID,Name' will show 'Name' as text of link, 'LINKID' will show defailt as text of linke (usually 'LINKID')
+  + 'LinkID,Name' will show 'Name' as text of link, 'LinkID' will show default as text of links (usually 'LinkID')
   + tex.cofirst:
     - 2 means first 2 authors equally contributed
     - 2,3 means 2nd and 3rd author equally contributed
-    - 2;-1 means first 2 authors equally contributed, last author corresponding
+    - 2;1,-1 means first 2 authors equally contributed, last author and 1st author corresponding
     - 2;-2,-1 means first 2 authors equally contributed, last 2 authors corresponding
+    - negative corresponding max support to -5, not sure how to implement variable in jekyll liquid plus.
+  + tex.highlight:
+    - You could write short summary of paper you'd like higtlight.
+    - Only entries with 'highlight' in .bib will be highlighted with Figure.
+    - If use 'none', will use first 2 and last 2 sentences of abstract.
+  + Examples
   ```
     tex.GEOID: GSE87064,Mouse;GSE87065,CHIP
     tex.SRAID: PRJNA473990,Human;PRJNA473991,Mouse